 How to Throw a LEGO Party on a Budget That’s Totally Awesome!

 If you have a family that is as interested in LEGO as mine is, you might be considering throwing a LEGO birthday party.
-But, party supplies can be expensive.
-So if you are a frugal family like we are here are some tips for a DIY LEGO party.

 Lego Party Ideas